 Here are the final standings for Blue Jays from Away Player of the Game for the Dunedin Blue Jays:

-Congrats to Joshua Palacios, the runaway Player of the Game Champion!
+Congrats to Ryan Noda who edged out Cal Stevenson to earn the Player of the Game Championship!

 Blue Jays from Away Player of the Year

 While Ryan Noda picked up the hardware in the Player of the Game Championship, it was catcher Alejandro Kirk, a 20-year-old Mexican, who took the title.
 Despite his young age, Kirk continued to be a powerhouse hitter for the Blue Jays, hitting a whopping 25 doubles and four home runs in just 276 plate appearances and he posted an .841 OPS.
 Noda, on the other hand, had 469 plate appearances with a .790 OPS, hitting 27 doubles, a triple and 13 home runs as our runner up.
 Cal Stevenson really turned around a slow start to earn some consideration before he was traded at the deadline to the Astros.

 Blue Jays from Away Pitcher of the Year